vaibhavv144/BridgeLabz_2115001077/README.md

 ## Task 26: DATE: 18-02-2025
 * Read About Generic class in C#
 * Solved some practice problems based on Assignment.

+## Task 27: DATE: 19-02-2025
+* Read About Collections in C#
+* Solved some practice problems based on Assignment.